ku-fpg/paper-sunroof-tfp13/blog-tutorial/introduction.md

 In case you are wondering how we can use a Haskell string literal here:
 To do that you need to activate the GHC language extension `OverloadedStrings`.
-In case you do not want to do that you can just you the `string` conbintor to convert a Haskell string into a Sunroof string.
+In case you do not want to do that, you can just use the `string` conbintor to convert a Haskell string into a Sunroof string.

-There also is `JSArray a` which can roughly be thought of a equivalent to `[a]`.
+There also is `JSArray a` which can roughly be thought of an equivalent to `[a]`.
 You can create your own array instances from lists using the `array` combinator.

     array [0 ..
 5 :: Int]

-This seems nice and type safe doesn't it?
+This seems nice and type safe, does it not?
 But Javascript does not hava static typing you might say.
 Of course, you are right.
 In case you really need to convert types into each other Sunroof provides the `cast` function which can